 - To make the students of West Bengal aware of the developments taking place in different education fields on a global level, a “career guidance portal” is being introduced.
 Through this portal, students can access the curriculum and other activities of all well-known educational institutions across the globe.

-- The Swami Vivekananda Merit-cum-Means scholarship amount varies from Rs.
-1000 to Rs.
-8000 per month.
+- The Swami Vivekananda Merit-cum-Means scholarship amount varies from INR 1,000 to INR 8,000 per month.

-- The scholarship is given to meritorious students belonging to economically backward families to pursue higher studies.
+- Meritorious students belonging to economically backward families will receive this scholarship to pursue higher studies.

-- The amount benefits the students of Class 11 and 12 at the undergraduate level in science, arts and commerce, engineering, medical and technical or professional courses, studying in regular mode.
+- The amount benefits the students of Classes 11 and 12 at the undergraduate level in science, arts and commerce, engineering, medical and technical or professional courses, studying in regular mode.

 CM Urges Students to Serve Bengal